 The network extension supports this objective aiming especially towards Goal 1.1: To identify potential members of the network that have demonstrated concerns/appreciation for dangers associated with proliferation of hybrid threats, and encourage them to join the network and engage in its activities.

-In order to reach the key performance indicator (KPI) target value of accepting at least 30 new members to join EU-HYBNET network yearly, and for the purpose of finding suitable new network members, the project continuously consults all its relevant stakeholders as well as analyses the network monthly for being aware how the network responses to the project's four core themes and 13 domains under discussions.
+In order to reach the key performance indicator (KPI) target value of accepting at least 30 new members to join EU-HYBNET network yearly, and for the purpose of finding suitable new network members, the project continuously consults all its relevant stakeholders.
 This supports the understanding of what is the type of the stakeholders that the project welcomes to the network.
 Listing the new members is important as the desired scope of stakeholders is very wide.

 OB2: To define common requirements that can fill knowledge gaps, deal with performance needs, and enhance capabilities of research, innovation and training endeavours concerning hybrid threats.

 The network extension supports this project objective by ensuring that the new members represent a distinct field of the European comprehensive security, and they must be relevant for work that is already done or planned for countering hybrid threats.
 This ensures, that the insights that the project gathers represent the views of current and relevant actors from a wide range of security and industry, contributing to Goal 2.3, which is to gather and define insights from European practitioners, industry, SME and academic actors on future trends.